Thursday, July 7, 2016

 Luther and Zwingli, having successfully rebelled against Catholicism, were not going to allow anyone to rebel against them!
 Zwingli had Balthasar Hubmaier stretched on the rack until he recanted his rejection of infant baptism.
 After that, Zwingli issued a decree that, if anabaptists were so fond of water they should be executed by drowning.
 He made good on his threat: In 1527 he arranged the execution by drowning of three men for their refusal to recant their rejection of infant baptism.
 A Baptist pastor had his tongue cut out by followers of Luther for speaking against infant baptism.

 Another rebel against the Catholic Church was John Calvin.
-He founded a Protestant version of Christianity based on his belief that people needed strict moral policing to behave.
+He founded a version of Protestant Christianity based on his belief that people needed strict moral policing to behave.
 He is praised to this day for creating the "protestant work ethic."
 However, he also set up mandatory Church attendance in Geneva, banned musical instruments and taverns, and he tolerated no dissent.

 When Michael Servetus, a Spanish anti-Trinitarian theologian, fled to Geneva to avoid persecution by Catholics for his teachings, Calvin, instead of protecting him, had him arrested and burned at the stake.
 Others were also put to death at Calvin’s orders.
 At the council of Geneva in 1632, Nicholas Anthoine was condemned to be first hanged and then burned for opposing the doctrine of the Trinity.